aws-samples/eks-workshop/content/beginner/191_secrets/kms-custom-keystore.md

 #### Considerations for your AWS KMS CMK

 Before we get to the lab exercise, we wanted to take some time to discuss options for generating your AWS KMS CMK.
-Your security requirements may dictate one of the following items about the key material you use for encryption:
+AWS KMS provides you with two alternatives to store your CMK.
+Your security requirements may dictate which alternative is suitable for your workloads on Amazon EKS.

+##### Custom Key Store (CMK stored within AWS CloudHSM)
+For most users, the default AWS KMS key store, which is protected by FIPS 140-2 validated cryptographic modules, fulfills their security requirements.
+There is no need to add an extra layer of maintenance responsibility or a dependency on an additional service.

+However, you might consider creating a custom key store if your organization has any of the following requirements:

 * The key material cannot be stored in a shared environment.
 * The key material must be backed up in multiple AWS Regions.
 * The key material must be subject to a secondary, independent audit path.
-* The hardware security module (HSM) that generates and stores key material must be certified at FIPS 140-2 Level 3.
+* The hardware security module (HSM) that generates and stores key material must be certified at [FIPS 140-2 Level 3](https://docs.aws.amazon.com/cloudhsm/latest/userguide/introduction.html).

 If any of these requirements apply to you, consider using AWS CloudHSM with AWS KMS to create a [custom key store](https://docs.aws.amazon.com/kms/latest/developerguide/custom-key-store-overview.html).

 #### Challenge:
-**Which level validation does the default KMS HSM have?**
+**What level of FIPS 140-2 cryptographic validation does the AWS KMS HSM hold?**

 {{%expand "Expand here to see the solution" %}}
-The KMS HSMs are validated at Level 2 overall.
+The AWS KMS HSMs are validated at Level 2 overall.
 You can read more about that [here](https://aws.amazon.com/blogs/security/aws-key-management-service-now-offers-fips-140-2-validated-cryptographic-modules-enabling-easier-adoption-of-the-service-for-regulated-workloads/)

 FIPS 140-2 Level 2 validation is sufficient for many use cases, but check with your security and compliance teams to verify.
 {{% /expand %}}